fenago/spark-scala-examples/lab-guides/Lab_7.md

 #### Conclusion:

-In this article, you have learned creating Spark RDD from list or seq, text file, from another RDD, DataFrame, and Dataset.
+In this lab, you have learned creating Spark RDD from list or seq, text file, from another RDD, DataFrame, and Dataset.